If You Have Uninsured and Underinsured Motorist Coverage, the Short Answer is Yes.

 If you have Uninsured and Underinsured Motorist (UM/UIM) coverage on your policy, then your own insurance company may step in and be responsible for covering your damages and injuries when the at-fault party does not have enough insurance coverage to pay for your damages.

 Suing your own insurance company happens in a couple of instances.
+Our Midland auto accident attorney further explains.
 First is when the driver that caused the wreck does not have insurance at all.
 According to the Texas Department of Motor Vehicles, 1 in 5 drivers, or 20%, do not have liability insurance on their car.
 If an uninsured driver hits you, your next option to recover is to pursue a claim against your own insurance company.
 This also applies if you are involved in a hit-and-run wreck and cannot find the other driver.
 Since uninsured/underinsured coverage is elective insurance that you must purchase, I highly encourage everyone to go check their policies to make sure they have a good amount of this.

 If your insurance company refuses to pay out the coverage that you paid for and need in order to cover your damages, a lawsuit may be needed.

 We buy insurance to protect us in a time of need.
-Make sure you have the insurance you need to protect you against others that don’t purchase adequate insurance.
+Make sure you have the insurance you need to protect yourself against others that don’t purchase adequate insurance.
 If you don’t know what you have or what I am explaining here, please reach out to us.
-We are here to help inform you about your rights.